 Read more to learn the basics of SharePoint before choosing OneDrive for Business.

 Benefits of using OneDrive for Business storage:

-You'll get more control on Versioning, Content Approval, Workflows, Document Templates, and much more.
-But what's more, there are many third-party add-ons available to really take advantage of the platform.
+- You’ll get more control over Versioning, Content Approval, Workflows, Document Templates, and much more.
+But what’s more, there are many third-party add-ons available to really take advantage of the platform.

-It’s also available on almost all devices through the app.
-The downside to some of these apps, however, is that they require an Office 365 login to work.
+- It’s also available on almost all devices through the app.
+The downside to some of these apps, however, is that they require an Microsoft 365 login to work.